World Series Hockey: Controversies

 The IHF has not been recognised by the International Hockey Federation as the governing body for the sport in India.
 Instead, the FIH recognises Hockey India as the sole national governing body for the sport.
 It remained an unsanctioned event as per the FIH statutes.

 Pakistan Hockey Federation (PHF) has said that any player who participates in the WSH will be banned from domestic competitions.
 FIH wrote a letter to PHF which clearly stated that the league is unsanctioned and its players would not take part.
 Earlier, the FIH had stated that those who had signed their contracts before 28 March 2011 could play in the league, but situation has changed.
-Apart from Rehan, Zeeshan Ashraf, Mudassar Ali, Tariq Aziz, Adnan Maqsood, Waseem Ahmad, Syed Imran Warsi and Shakeel Abbasi were signed to play in WSH.
+Apart from Rehan, Zeeshan Ashraf, Mudassar Ali, Tariq Aziz, Adnan Maqsood, Waseem Ahmed, Syed Imran Warsi and Shakeel Abbasi were signed to play in WSH.

 FIH president Leandro Negre served a direct warning to players looking to participate in the WSH that they will be suspended from international matches.
 The entire Indian squad signed a contract to play in the league but Negre made it clear that any Indian player who participates will be banned from the Olympic qualifiers and all FIH tournaments.

 Former Indian coach Harendra Singh criticized the FIH and Hockey India over interfering in a domestic tournament and stopping players from participating in the WSH.
 According to him, playing matches is more beneficial for the players than attending camps for the Olympic qualifiers.